-Rogers, a former University of Nebraska-Lincoln basketball player, was convicted of lying to police about being attacked by masked men.
+Rogers, a former University of Nebraska-Lincoln basketball standout, was convicted of lying to police about being attacked by masked men.
 Rogers, who has said she's a lesbian, said the men carved anti-gay slurs into her skin.

 Rogers reported on July 12, 2012, that the men who attacked her tried to set fire to her home before leaving.
 A neighbor told police that Rogers crawled from her home naked, bleeding and screaming for help.